3 Bean Chili Soup Mix In A Jar

 What jars should I use?

-If you plan on making these soup-in-a-jar recipes as outlined above then you’ll use 16-ounce pint mason jars.
-If you want more soup for your family by doubling the recipe then you’ll need quart mason jars (32-ounce size).
+If you plan to make the soup-in-a-jar recipes outlined above, you’ll use 16-ounce pint mason jars.
+If you want more soup for your family by doubling the recipe, then you’ll need quart mason jars (32-ounce size).
 However, you can adjust the size of the mason jars to how much soup you want to make in the future.
+In Utah, the cheapest place to buy canning jars is Walmart, just for your information.

 Should I store my soup in bags?

-As you will see in some of the soups that I’ve made, there is an option to store them in bags.
+As you’ll see in some of the soups that I’ve made, there is an option to store them in bags.
 Just keep in mind that the bags may tear easily.

 How long will the soups last?

-I have been canning for over 50 years, so safety is super important to me.
-Keep in mind these soups will store (when canned properly) for around 1 year.
+I’ve been canning for over 50 years, so safety is super important to me.
+Keep in mind these soups will store (when appropriately sealed) for around 1 year.
 However, I encourage you to do what feels best for you!
-Feel free to consume the soup in a jar in the time frame that feels safe for you!
+Feel free to consume the soup from a jar at a pace that feels safe for you!
+I now use a Dicorain bottle sealer, thanks to Ray telling me about it.
+Dicorain.

 Final Word

-As you are learning to make these soup mix in a jar recipes, have fun with it.
+As you learn to make these soup mix-in-a-jar recipes, have fun with it.
 You can follow my recipes, but you can also come up with your own.
 Don’t be afraid to experiment with your family’s favorite recipes!
-This 3 Bean Chili Soup mix is a great every day recipe.
+This 3-Bean Chili Soup mix is a great everyday recipe.
 I enjoy making the Friendship Soup Mix in a Jar to give as a gift.
 The Chicken Noodle Soup Mix in a Jar is perfect for when you’re not feeling well or when you’re craving comfort food.
-I hope you find this recipe as helpful as my family does.
-May God Bless this world, Linda.
+I hope you find this recipe as fun and helpful as my family does.
+May God bless this world, Linda.

 Similar Posts